mari-code-l/dailyplanner/README.md

 - My family and friends, for providing an amount of encouragement.
 - Fellow CI students, for the inspiration and guidance.
 - Tim Nelson, for the walkthrough videos on the Code Institute platform.
-- My mentor Seun, for her guidance guidance.
+- My mentor Seun, for her guidance.
 - My former mentor Arnold Kyeza
+- To the tutor support  who are very patient by helping to troubleshoot
+- To Alex of Student Care by adjusting my schedule, giving advices on how to progress and calm me down when I was panicking when I have to resubmit my MS3 again due to lack of time and a complicated MS3 project that I have chosen then I failed and it complicates my MS4 project at the same time.

 [Back to top ⇧](#table-of-contents)